pammacdotnet/TypstPaper/paper.typ

 == Control structures
 Typst incorporates several control structures that facilitate dynamic content generation and conditional logic within documents.
 The `if` statement enables conditional rendering, allowing content to be included or excluded based on specific conditions.
 For instance, `if dark { set page(fill: rgb("333333")) }` applies a dark theme when the `dark` variable is true.
 It is important to note that `set` rules are scoped, thus, applying them within an `if` block confines their effect to that block's scope.
 Additionally, Typst treats `if` as an expression, permitting concise inline conditionals like `if x > 10 { "High" } else { "Low" }`.

+#let (map, filter, enumerate) = (
+  `map`, `filter`, `enumerate`,
+).map(x => `.` + text(typst-blue, x))

 For iterative operations, Typst offers `for` and `while` loops.
 The `for` loop is versatile, capable of iterating over strings, arrays, dictionaries, and more.
 For example, `for letter in "abc" { letter }` processes each character in the string.
 Control statements like `break` and `continue` are available to manage loop execution, allowing for early exits or skipping iterations.
 The `while` loop continues execution as long as a specified condition remains true.
 These loops can be utilized within content blocks to dynamically generate document elements, such as populating tables or lists based on data structures.
-Finally, arrays and dictionaries can be iterated with object oriented-like methods present in modern programming languages (`.map`, `.filter`, `.enumerate`, etc.)
+Finally, arrays and dictionaries can be iterated with object oriented-like methods present in modern programming languages (#map, #filter, #enumerate, etc.)

 == Math
 #let lagrangian = ```typ